willbillm/Portfolio/README.md

-This site is live at 'https://willmcginnisportfolio.netlify.app'.
+This site is online at 'https://willmcginnisportfolio.netlify.app'.

 If you'd like to run the app in dev mode: